ecmwf/atlas-docs/content/tools/atlas-meshgen.rst

 Patching the poles
 """"""""""""""""""
-The ``--patch_pole`` option will make the mesh generator connect the points closest to the Pole with triangles that cover the pole as shown below:
+The ``--patch-pole`` option will make the mesh generator connect the points closest to the Pole with triangles that cover the pole as shown below:

 .. figure:: {static}/tools/img/mesh3d_patch.png
     :target: {static}/tools/img/mesh3d_patch.png